Probate Q&A Series

 • Close the sale and pay off liens

-• Distribute net proceeds to co-owners
+• Distribute net proceeds to the proper recipients

 Contact Pierce Law Group